For over a decade, we've considered the *csp* the best travel rewards credit card for beginners. In 2023, that hasn't changed.

 Pair Chase Sapphire Preferred with the Freedom Flex or Freedom Unlimited Card

+While these cards typically earn cashback, you can turn that cash into Ultimate Rewards points so long as you also hold a Chase Sapphire card.
+When you do, one cent gets you one point.
 And that's significant because both cards earn bonus cashback in a number of categories that are not covered by the Chase Sapphire cards.

 You can learn more about the Chase Freedom Flex vs Freedom Unlimited here to decide which one is right for you.

 Have a Business?
 Combine Points with the Chase Ink Cards

 If you have a small business, you are eligible to open one of Chase's Ink business cards.
 Better yet, you can combine the points earned from those cards with the points you earn on the Sapphire Preferred.

 The Chase Sapphire Preferred Card has been a standout option for travelers for years – especially beginners.
 In 2023, that hasn't changed.